MicrosoftDocs/nav-content/dynamics-nav-app/install-mobile-app.md

 ---
-title: Use Financials on Your Mobile Device
+title: Use Dynamics NAV on Your Mobile Device
-description: You can view and edit your Financials data on your phone or tablet.
+description: You can view and edit your Dynamics NAV data on your phone or tablet.
 documentationcenter: ''
 author: SusanneWindfeldPedersen